-Prerequisite: Admission to the AAS paramedic program, valid Illinois EMT license, valid healthcare provider CPR card Corequisite: EMS 166
+Prerequisite: Admission to the AAS paramedic program, valid Illinois EMT license, valid

 This combined didactic/lab course provides a strong foundation for the student beginning with roles and responsibilities of the paramedic, wellness, legal and ethical topics and a wide range of other preparatory lessons.
 As the semester progresses, the student will learn more about human anatomy and physiology as well as basic pathophysiology.
 Pharmacology principles are introduced with a focus on drug classifications, pharmacokinetics and pharmacodynamics as well as medical mathematics, medication administration and venous access.
 The student will also concentrate on basic and advanced level skills to manage an airway.
-5 lecture hours, 2 lab hours
+5 lecture hours, 2 lab hours healthcare provider CPR card

-EMS 166 Paramedic Clinical Practice I 3 cr. hrs.
-Prerequisite: Admission to the AAS paramedic program, valid Illinois EMT license, valid healthcare provider CPR card Corequisite: EMS 161
+Prerequisite: Admission to the AAS paramedic program, valid Illinois EMT license, valid